philbowles/H4AsyncTCP/README.md

 No other library known to the author for ESP8266 / ESP32 can do this for MQTT and it does it seamlessly over TLS for HTTPS(ESP8266 only) or unencrypted HTTP (ESP8266 and ESP32).
 From the user's point-of-view you just "send a large packet" or "receive a large packet" - *which is the way it should be!*

-It is not much of a leap to realise tha the same functionality is ideal for asynchronous retrieval of web resources / APIs / REST services over HTTP/S. Yes, there are many examples of "reaching out" to remote servers e.g. Blynk or Thingspeaj etc, but the author knows of none that are fully asynchronous ***and*** that can safely and robustly handle 20-30kb pages as can [ArmadilloHTTP](https://github.com/philbowles/ArmadilloHTTP) - which you could visualise as the diagram below with "MQTT" crossed out and "HTTP" written in in crayon)
+It is not much of a leap to realise that the same functionality is ideal for asynchronous retrieval of web resources / APIs / REST services over HTTP/S. Yes, there are many examples of "reaching out" to remote servers e.g. Blynk or Thingspeak etc, but the author knows of none that are fully asynchronous ***and*** that can safely and robustly handle 20-30kb pages as can [ArmadilloHTTP](https://github.com/philbowles/ArmadilloHTTP) - which you could visualise as the diagram below with "MQTT" crossed out and "HTTP" written in in crayon)

 ![mbm](assets/origin.jpg)